Hayward, California: Former communities

 Mount Eden was a former city that was incorporated into Hayward in the 1950s, at the same time as Schafer Park.

 Russell City was a former unincorporated community.
 It existed from 1853 until 1964.
 It is now the location of an industrial park.
 The Russell City Energy Center, a 429-megawatt natural gas-fired power plant built by Calpine, is located there.

 Stokes Landing, Hayward Heath, and Eden Landing were communities now within Hayward city limits.

 Geography

+Hayward borders on many municipalities and communities.
+The cities bordering on Hayward are San Leandro, Union City, Fremont, and Pleasanton.
+The census-designated places bordering on Hayward are Castro Valley, San Lorenzo, Cherryland, Sunol, and Fairview.
 According to the United States Census Bureau, the city has a total area of 64.1 sqmi.
-45.8 sqmi of it is land and 18.3 sqmi of it (comprising 28.9%) is water.
+45.8 sqmi of it is land and 18.3 sqmi of it (comprising 28.5%) is water.
+The San Lorenzo Creek runs through the city.

 The Hayward Fault Zone runs through much of Hayward, including the downtown area.
 The United States Geological Survey has stated that there is an "increasing likelihood" of a major earthquake on this fault zone, with potentially serious resulting damage.

-San Lorenzo Creek runs through the city.

-Hayward borders on many municipalities and communities.
-The cities bordering on Hayward are San Leandro, Union City, Fremont, and Pleasanton.
-The census-designated places bordering on Hayward are Castro Valley, San Lorenzo, Cherryland, Sunol, and Fairview.
+Hayward's historic city hall lies atop the fault line and was closed due to damage from gradual seismic activity.
+A street curb in Hayward that ran perpendicular to the fault was used for over 40 years by local geologists to record the movement of the plates; it had drifted 8 inch out of alignment by the time it was inadvertently removed by the city government in 2016.

 Climate

 Hayward has a Mediterranean climate, and contains microclimates, both of which are features of the greater Bay Area.
-In 2012, the USDA rated Hayward as a zone 10A climate.
+In 2012, the USDA rated Hayward as a zone 10a climate.